Nadiabenb/Metahers-appV2/replit.md

 ## Overview

 MetaHers Mind Spa is a Progressive Web App (PWA) that merges luxury spa aesthetics with technology education, focusing on AI and Web3.
 It offers guided learning "rituals" covering AI prompting, blockchain, cryptocurrency, NFTs, and the metaverse in a serene, spa-like setting.
 The app operates on a subscription model, with a Pro tier ($19.99/month) unlocking all rituals and premium features.
-Key capabilities include an AI-Powered Personal Journal with mood tracking and AI-generated insights, comprehensive Journal Analytics, a gamified Achievements System, and a blog ("MetaHers Daily") featuring articles on Web3 and AI topics.
+Key capabilities include an AI-Powered Personal Journal with mood tracking and AI-generated insights, comprehensive Journal Analytics, a gamified Achievements System, a Shop featuring Drop 001 limited edition handmade ritual bags (18 total: 6 Sheikha, 6 Serenity, 6 Floral), and a blog ("MetaHers Daily") featuring articles on Web3 and AI topics.
 The project aims to provide an engaging and educational experience for women in technology, presented with a Forbes-meets-Vogue luxury aesthetic.

 ## User Preferences